Salman Khan’s Hair Transplant Journey

 Conclusion

-Salman Khan’s publicly observed hair journey — whatever its true explanation — has become an inadvertent case study in how dramatically the aesthetic of hair restoration has changed over the past fifteen years.
-The era of detectable, obviously artificial transplants has given way to a new standard where natural-looking results are the expectation, not the exception.
+Salman Khan’s publicly observed hair journey — whatever its true explanation — has become an inadvertent case study in how dramatically the aesthetic of hair restoration has changed over the past decade.
+The naturalness of the transformation, its longevity, and the confidence with which he has appeared publicly over many years are consistent with the outcomes achievable through high-quality FUE surgery performed with expert precision and supported by comprehensive post-operative care.
+At NeoGraft Chandigarh, we deliver exactly that standard of work — for every patient, not just celebrities.